FatmaBenYedder/Recommend_The_Runway/README.md

 -
 - Drop NAN values, remove strings from weight and convert to integer, remove spaces from column names, drop extraneous columns

-- Create dummy variables for categorical columns
+- Engineer generalized categories for item types (from 68 categories to 7)

 - Create separate dataframes for user data features and item features